Festivals of Cebu: Pasigarbo sa Sugbo

-The festival was moved back to CCSC in 2023, and was considered the "grandest", to date.
+The festival was moved back to CCSC in 2024, and was considered the "grandest", to date.
 Among the new additions and changes to the festival was the change of the processional Andas to the much larger processional Caro or processional carriage.
 Naga's Dagitab Festival was the new champion in the ritual showdown category and the Kabkaban festival was the champion of the street dancing category, with their queen becoming the festival queen.
 A special award was given to the town of Dumanjug for coming up with an impromptu float using the props of the town's Bisnok Festival after their original float had suddenly caught fire and was completely destroyed and for giving an all out performance in the festival, in spite of the unforeseen events that transpired in 2024's festival.
+The festival was placed under a hiatus after a change of leadership but has recently been revived under a new name.
+Although the current Cebu Governor, Pam Baricuatro, had initially opposed having a festival of festivals in Cebu, citing budget concerns and logistics, she has since rescinded her initial stand and has announced that the Festival of Festivals would return this coming August 2026, albeit with a different name.